 Now new research from Stone Temple also suggests Google’s young assistant is smarter than the out-of-touch Alexa and other voice-assistant competitors.
 The company reported higher levels of accuracy across a broad range of questions and requests.

 ‘OK Google, what life insurance do I need?’

-As we see a steady influx of non-insurers dipping their toe into the insurance market (Amazon, Alibaba etc.), is it possible our choice of connected home ecosystem could come to define our choice of insurance?
+As we see a steady influx of non-insurers dipping their toe into the insurance market (Amazon, Alibaba, etc.), is it possible our choice of the connected home ecosystem could come to define our choice of insurance?

-Let’s just say the partnerships insurers make with digital assistant providers today could prove to be crucial decisions down the line.
+Let’s just say the partnerships insurers make with digital insurer providers today could prove to be crucial decisions down the line.